GE faces shareholder lawsuit over insurance shortfall, SEC probe

 The Boston-based company has faced earlier shareholder lawsuits over its falling stock price.

-Long-term care insurance has become a more troublesome and costly business, including for the Genworth Financial Inc business that GE spun off in 2004, as policyholders live longer and their medical expenses rise.
+Long-term-care insurance has become a more troublesome and costly business, including for the Genworth Financial Inc business that GE spun off in 2004, as policyholders live longer.

 The complaint said GE knew or should have known it was not immune from that trend, and quoted from analysts covering GE who wrote that it was “hard to believe” or “hard to imagine” that the company suddenly discovered its problems.

-GE stopped writing long-term care insurance contracts in 2006, but has said it provides reinsurance on about 300,000 policies.
+GE stopped writing long-term-care insurance contracts in 2006, but has said it provides reinsurance on about 300,000 policies.

 The case is Cleveland Bakers and Teamsters Pension Fund v General Electric Co et al, U.S. District Court, Southern District of New York, No. 18-01404.

-Reporting by Alwyn Scott and Jonathan Stempel, Editing by Franklin Paul and Tom Brown
+Reporting by Alwyn Scott and Jonathan Stempel; Editing by Tom Brown and Leslie Adler